 The first permanent settlements in India emerged around 7000 before Christ.
-This resulted in the Indus civilization, which belongs to the oldest civilizations in the world, and from which Hinduism originated.
-The first five hundred years after Christ, India was part of the Gupta empire, one of the most progressive and prosperous civilizations in the world.
-From roughly 700 after Christ, Islam came on the rise in India.
-Despite that the introduction of Islam was paired with conquests and oppressions, harmony between the adherents of the two faiths arose relatively quickly.
+This resulted in the Indus civilisation, which belongs to the oldest civilisations in the world, and from which Hinduism originated.
+The first five hundred years after Christ, India was part of the Gupta empire, one of the most progressive and prosperous civilisations in the world.
+From roughly 700 after Christ onward, Islam became increasingly popular in India.
+Despite that the introduction of Islam was paired with conquests and oppression, harmony between the adherents of the two faiths arose relatively quickly.

 Colonisation of India

-From the seventeenth century, the Portuguese, the French, the Dutch and the British all tries to gain a footing in India.
+During the seventeenth century, the Portuguese, the French, the Dutch and the British all tried to gain a foothold in India.
 The Portuguese fleet arrived first in 1510 and established colonies in Bon Bahia and Goa.
-The British were the most successful colonizers, and from 1863 they ruled over the entirety of India.
-Although the British helped India on many fronts, such as the construction of one of the largest railway networks in the world, the Indian’s weren't undividedly enthusiastic about their presence.
-This was, among other things, also due the large cultural differences.
-An example of this: the British enjoyed a bit of beef, while the cow is considered a sacred animal to Hindus and cannot be killed.
+The British were the most successful colonisers, and from 1863 they ruled over the entirety of India.
+Although the British helped India on many fronts, such as the construction of one of the largest railway networks in the world, the Indians weren't undividedly enthusiastic about their presence.
+This was, among other things, also due to the large cultural differences.
+For example: the British enjoyed a bit of beef, while the cow is considered a sacred animal to Hindus and cannot be killed.
 The English were also often very brutal in their dealings with the Indian population, leading to several massacres.

-For this reason and many others, starting around 1900, the Indians tried to gain their independence from the British; dozens of years without success, at first.
-After the second World War this changed.
+For this reason and many others, starting around 1900, the Indians tried to gain their independence from the British.
+This was without success for dozens of years.
+This changed after the Second World War.
 The British were too preoccupied with running their own country after the war.
 Because of this, a relatively peaceful uprising under the guidance of Mahatma Gandhi managed to achieve independence in a relatively short time, in 1947.
-The separation of British-India into Pakistan, Bangladesh and current day India which followed went a lot less bloodless. it is estimated that hundreds of thousands of people died in the first year of independence.
+The separation of British-India into Pakistan, Bangladesh and current-day India which followed went a lot less bloodless.
+It is estimated that hundreds of thousands of people died in the first year of independence.

 Naming - India and Indians

 A lot of confusion can occur about the naming of India.
-Until 1947, the country was officially known as British-India, but it was also called Hindoestan.
-Since the independence, on 15 August of that year, the name ‘India’ is used.
-Residents of India are known as ‘Indians’, which can sometimes cause confusion with the Indians of the northern Americas.
-This second group is increasingly being referred to as ‘Native-Americans’, as the term ‘Indians’ is considered outdated and prejudiced.
-Regardless, in the US the term ‘Indian’ can be ambiguous.
+Until 1947, the country was officially known as British-India, but it was also called Hindustan.
+Since its independence, on 15 August of that year, the name "India" is used.
+Residents of India are known as "Indians", which can sometimes cause confusion with the Indians of the northern Americas.
+This second group is increasingly being referred to as "Native Americans", as the term "Indians" is considered outdated and a pejorative.
+Regardless, in the US the term "Indian" can be ambiguous.

-The Indian constitution officially recognizes 21 languages.
+The Indian constitution officially recognises 21 languages.
 Aside from those, 392 other (local) languages are used in India, dialects not counted.
 Hindi is the most used language in India, which is still only used by 40% of the population.
 For many scientific and legal documents in India, English is used, which is spoken by roughly 12 percent of the population.
-Tourists and business travelers kan manage themselves in English in many places.
+Tourists and business travellers can manage themselves in English in many places.
 However, it is recommended to use an interpreter when deviating from tourist and business hotspots.

-Not Hollywood, but the Indian Bollywood is the largest film producer in the world, with over a thousands movies per year.
+Not Hollywood, but the Indian Bollywood is the largest film producer in the world, with over a thousand movies each year.
 Bollywood (with the B of Bombay, currently Mumbai) is not just popular in India.
-In many Asian countries and in the Middle-East it is even more important than its American counterpart.
+In many Asian countries and in the Middle East, it is even more important than its American counterpart.
 An often recurring part in Bollywood films is the Indian music, which is popular for dancing.

-Vaccinations for India are only mandatory if you are traveling straight from Africa or South-America.
+Vaccinations for India are only mandatory if you are travelling straight from Africa or South America.
 In those cases, you need to be able to show, through the so-called ‘yellow book’ or vaccination passport, that you have been vaccinated against yellow fever.
 However, it is strongly recommended to take a number of precautionary vaccinations before your trip to India, including: